1mache/PPM-ray-tracer/README.md

 - The only object in the world is a sphere since, they have the simplest mathematical formula for checking intersection.
 - There are 3 Materials:
 #### Matte objects (Lambertian)
-Matte objects reflect the ray in a random direction (in a certain range) and add a can reflect some colors more than others, this is also true for the Metal material and it's called the *albedo*.
+Matte objects reflect the ray in a random direction (in a certain range) and can reflect some colors more than others, this is also true for the Metal material and it's called the *albedo*.
 If a sphere reflects the red component more than other ones, it will apear reddish, if it reflects red and blue the same amount it will appear purplish etc.
 ![Matte](https://github.com/1mache/PPM-ray-tracer/blob/main/images/matte.bmp)

 #### Metal objects
-Metal also has an albedo, there are metals in different colors so it makes sense.
+Metal also has an albedo.
+There are metals in different colors so it makes sense.
 The difference between them and matte objects is that they are better at reflecting.
 The Metal class has a fuzziness member which allows you to make metals that are well ... fuzzy, or perfect mirrors.\
 ![Metal](https://github.com/1mache/PPM-ray-tracer/blob/main/images/metal.bmp)

 #### Dielectrics
-Transparent materials that let light true but refract it in an angle defined by material specific ratio called the [refractive index](https://en.wikipedia.org/wiki/Refractive_index).
+Transparent materials that let light through but refract it in an angle defined by material specific ratio called the [refractive index](https://en.wikipedia.org/wiki/Refractive_index).
 The examples for them would be glass or water.\
 ![Dielectric](https://github.com/1mache/PPM-ray-tracer/blob/main/images/dielectric.bmp)